CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 I could sit here and talk about the theoretical underpinnings that make Free/r monads interesting, but there are far more qualified people than I to talk about such things.
-And while they are certainly interesting in their own right, I want to take a step back, de-emphasize the theory, and revisit something more concrete.
+And while they are certainly interesting in their own right, I want to take a step back, de-emphasize the theory, and talk about something more concrete.
 And while you may have never exactly encountered the scenarios I'm about to lay out, the essence of the frustration should seem eerily familiar.

 ## Requirements Thrash

 Have you ever gotten the requirements of a project, coded it, delivered it to the stakeholder(s), and had them accept it without a fuss the first time around?
 Yeah, me neither.
-They always want to tweak something between that v0 and whatever ends up being the stable solution for the time being.
+They always want to tweak something between that v0 you hand them before arriving at whatever becomes the stable solution for the time being

 Now, of course, this is fine.
 We want to satisfy our customers and write software that actually does what people want it to do, but when designing this stuff, there are certain decisions you can make that make your own life difficult if you try to change it later.

-In most cases, when people ask you to make something, there's a very small set of its implementation that they care about and that's usually the original API that they actually specify.
+In most cases, when people ask you to make something, there's a very small set of its implementation that they care about, and that's usually the original API that they actually specify.
 Technical debates about whether you should store the data in Postgres or on the Filesystem, or debates about whether caching is done in memory or in Redis, are things _you_ get to decide. _Your PM's don't give a shit._